Updated: Mar 27

-I promote and practice what I call "Mental Massage" during the month of July to actively engage in Mental Health Awareness Month for People of Color.
+I promote and practice what I call "Mental Massage" during the month of July to actively engage in Mental Health Awareness Month for Black ☥ Indigenous ☥ Immigrant People.
 However, Mental Massage is always different for me on July 4th because I cannot ignore our country's history and legacy.

-I accept the truth about the foundation upon which our country was founded.
-It must be addressed and healed.
-Finally, I read and listen to Frederick Douglass's "What to the Slave is the Fourth of July?
-This ritual was inspired by a presentation I experienced during my Vanguard Social Determinants of Health Fellowship with BMe Community (an organization focused on narrative change).
+I accept the truth about the foundation upon which our country was founded which is the pathway for healing.
+I then read and listen to Frederick Douglass' "What to the Slave is the Fourth of July?"
+This part of the ritual was inspired by a presentation I experienced during my Vanguard Social Determinants of Health Fellowship with BMe Community (an organization focused on narrative change).
 It helps me to connect in with our history and culture and remember the sacrifices my ancestors made so that I could sit in comfort and write this post.
 I send love and gratitude to Frederick Douglass and to all of our freedom promoting heroes and sheroes.

 I highly recommend sharing these suggestions (which ends with the Sky Meditation) with everyone, particularly our White Allies who are asking what they can do to cultivate healing and change.
 This ritual helps to destroy willful ignorance which must end before change can begin.
 We cannot skip steps in the healing process.
 We also cannot change systems and processes until